BookingSync/bookingsync-api-docs/content/reference/authorization.md

   * grant_type - must use `refresh_token`
   * redirect_uri - must be the same as the provided in the first step

-This request is responded to with either an error (HTTP status code 401) or the following sample request:
+This request responds with either an error (HTTP status code 401) or the following sample request:

 ~~~
 {